slds-lmu/paper_2021_categorical_feature_encodings/README.md

 Pargent, F., Pfisterer, F., Thomas, J., & Bischl, B. Regularized target encoding outperforms traditional methods in supervised machine learning with high cardinality features. *Computational Statistics* (2022). https://doi.org/10.1007/s00180-022-01207-6

+**NOTES:** (*relevant for people trying to reproduce our results*)

+- Unfortunately, many benchmark datasets we uploaded to the OpenML platform ourselves are not correctly displayed on the OpenML homepage.
+We do not know how to fix this without changing the datasets that were actually used (and also downloaded from OpenML), when running the benchmark experiment.
+- Those datasets are labeled on the OpenML homepage with status *"in_preparation"* and are thus not found when searching only for *"active"* datasets (the default).
+- For some datasets, the OpenML homepage reports errors which apparently prevent it to correctly display feature statistics.
+- Despite these inconveniences, to the best of our knowledge (10.03.2022) **all datasets are functional and can be downloaded** with the R code reported in this repository!

 DESCRIPTION OF FOLDERS AND FILES:

 **analysis/**: